HOW TO MAKE CANDLES

 - Keep your candle making routine mindful by using heat-resistant tools and materials and protective gear.

-INTRODUCTION TO THE HISTORY OF CANDLE MAKING
+HISTORY OF CANDLE MAKING

 The craft of candle making has its roots in the Middle Ages, back when it was known as “chandlery.”
 It quickly became a profitable career, as sources of light were vital for homes, travelers at night, businesses, streets, religious ceremonies, and entire villages.
 These first candles were made from wax consisting of tallow, which is the fat from cows or sheep, and wicks.
 Tallow thus became the standard candle-making material in Europe.
 Tallow candles retained an unpleasant beefy, fatty odor, but a more pleasant alternative was also introduced in Europe at the time: beeswax candles.
 Their wax was naturally produced by honey bees and they were used in churches and royal events for their sweet scent.
 Their limited availability meant they were expensive, and only the church and the upper class could afford to buy them.
 Tallow was established as the more commonly used candle in households.